josephmontes/VAA/README.md

 #### NOTES
 - There are 8 players here
   - 1 players is currently in a different stratosphere offensively than every other hitter: Yordan Alvarez
+    - I am comfortable excluding him because he is on this list due to his gaudy 0.525 b_wOBA rather than because he had a below average g_wOBA - resulting in a large d_wOBA discrepancy
-  - Of the other 7 hitters, I see a lot of guys that are in the middle of regressions in regards to how they hit the 4-Seam Fastball
+  - Of the other 7 hitters, 6 of them are in the middle of regressions in regards to their wOBA against 4-Seam Fastballs in 2023 (wOBA value vs. 4-Seam Fastballs as of September 9, 2023 according to Baseball Savant)
-    - Benintendi and Bogaerts are the only ones whose wOBA increased despite g_wOBA decreasing
-      - This increased wOBA was made possible by crushing the 'bad' fastballs at a rate over .400
-      - and both players' production against 4-Seam Fastballs are currently regressing in 2023
+    - Yuli Gurriel: 0.241
+    - Marcus Semien: 0.331
+    - Will Smith: 0.340
+    - Amed Rosario: 0.315
+    - Xander Bogaerts: 0.325
+    - Andrew Benintendi: 0.344
+    - Jose Ramirez: 0.367
+  - Despite a decrease in ability, all of these hitters displayed the ability to hit that more difficult type of 4-Seam Fastball to hit, so there is reason to believe that they are able to replicate that performance to some extent in a future season, but it is interesting how most of them have not done that in 2023

 | game_year | player_name        | wOBA   | g_wOBA | b_wOBA | d_wOBA |
 |-----------|--------------------|--------|--------|--------|--------|